The Stable Homology of Congruence Subgroups: Partially Completed K -groups

 } \end{remark}

-We note that (as it must) the algebra $H^*(G,\Q_p)$ as $N \rightarrow \infty$ coincides with the stable cohomology groups as computed by Borel.
-The groups $H^*(G,\MM \otimes \Q_p)$ vanish for non-trivial $\MM$ as can be seen by considering the action of the infinitesimal character.
-This is consistent with the vanishing of $H^*(\Gamma,\MM \otimes \Q_p)$ in the stable range, as follows (essentially) from a similar computation.
+We note that (as it must) the algebra $H^*(G_N,\Q_p)$ as $N \rightarrow \infty$ coincides with the stable cohomology groups as computed by Borel.
+The groups $H^*(G_N,\MM \otimes \Q_p)$ vanish for non-trivial $\MM$ as can be seen by considering the action of the infinitesimal character.
+This is consistent with the vanishing of $H^*(\Gamma_N,\MM \otimes \Q_p)$ in the stable range, as follows (essentially) from a similar computation.

 We observe that very regular primes do exist.
-For any particular fixed field $F$, we can give a relatively fast an explicit algorithm for computing regular primes.
+For any particular fixed field $F$, we can give a relatively fast and explicit algorithm for computing regular primes using generalized Bernoulli numbers.
+We give some details in the case~$F = \Q(\sqrt{-1})$.
 Recall that the Bernoulli numbers $B_{2n}$ and Euler numbers $E_{2n}$ are defined by the following Taylor series:

 \begin{lemma} If $F = \Q(\sqrt{-1})$, then $p \equiv 1 \mod 4$ is very regular if and only if the following conditions are satisfied: \begin{enumerate} \item The prime $p$ divides neither $B_{2n}$ nor $E_{2n}$ for $2n$ less than $p-1$. \item If $p = a^2 + b^2$, then $(4ab)^{p-1} \not\equiv 1 \mod p^2$. \end{enumerate} \end{lemma}